 - Use cooking methods that do not add extra fat, for example, steaming, microwaving, broiling or baking.
 During the warmer months, get your barbeque out of storage and start grilling your dinner!

 - If you do want to use fat occasionally when cooking, choose oils that are high in unsaturated fats, and be sure not to use too much.
 (Remember, all fats are dense in calories, so they will add up quickly.)
-Some healthier choices include olive, peanut, or canola oil.
+Some healthier choices include olive, sunflower, or canola oil.

 - When cooking meat, choose lean cuts over fatty cuts: